caltechlibrary/caltechlibrary.github.io/posts/2025/08/11/Opensearch_Description_Document.md

 });
 ~~~

-If you wanted to integrate you're own PageFind search that supports query URL you could use this code but replace the "bundlePath" with the URL to your website's pagefind indexes.
+If you wanted to integrate you're own PageFind search that supports query URL you could use this code but replace the "bundlePath" with the URL to your website's PageFind indexes.
 You can see the expanded version of our implementation at <https://caltechlibrary.github.io/modules/search.js>.
 In our implementation we also support searching the documentation sites for some of our projects.

 ## More arguments for browser side search

 When the search engine runs on the server you're at the mercy of the people who control the server.
-Searches are a treasure trove for the survailance economy.
+Searches are a treasure trove for the surveillance economy.
 With PageFind the search runs in your browser.
 It only leaves your browser to select the next partial index needed.
 This significantly reduces the exposed data.
 You might be able to infer a set of search terms but you're not going to see the specific search string typed in.

 ### What is Page Find doing differently?

-Pagefind, the command line program, is run after you stage your website but before you plublish it.
+PageFind, the command line program, is run after you stage your website but before you publish it.
 It crawls the HTML pages on disk and extracts the content you identified to be in included in your search indexes.
-PageFind, unlike Lunrjs, does not encode the index as JSON.
+PageFind, unlike LunrJS, does not encode the index as JSON.
 Instead is includes the indexes as a sequence of WASM (Web Assembly) files.
 This allows for dense indexes.
 Another step that sets PageFind apart is the indexes generated are partitioned.
 You don't download all indexes to the browser only the ones you need to based on the search terms.
 When you stop typing for a moment PageFind JavaScript running in your web browser figures out which indexes are useful next and retrieves.
 Clever stuff.

 When we add support for using a query URL PageFind only sends the query on page load.
 This does mean you're going to wait for the indexes to be retrieved based on the completed query string.
-That delay is noticable but I think a reasonable trade off.
+That delay is noticeable but I think a reasonable trade off.

-## Why is the opensearch description document important?
+## Why is the OpenSearch description document important?

 As researchers, archivist, librarians and users of the research materials skipping the ad-tech of Google et el means smoother workflows when looking things up on line.
 It also means websites that are focused on our specific research interests can be used as a primary search resource if they include the description of their site search.
-While being able to type in the URL Box might seem like mearly a convience it's the small user interface improvement that when understood can smooth out flow of retrieving research resources online.
+While being able to type in the URL Box might seem like   a convenience it's the small user interface improvement that when understood can smooth out flow of retrieving research resources online.
 This is true regardless of with or not the site is a "dynamic" website (e.g. WordPress, RDM, ArchivesSpace) or a static one (e.g. "cell atlas").